 Toy clutter can be caused by a few different problems

 - Keeping toys which are not an appropriate age for your kids

 - Sentimental toys such as stuffed animals.

 - Stationary art and craft clutter, including glue, glitter foam stickers, dried up playdoh

-To start decluttering toys you will need a massive bin bag and throw everything away which is broken, has a piece missing or is incomplete.
+To start decluttering toys you will need a massive bin bag and you will need to throw everything away that is broken, has a piece missing or is incomplete.
 The types of things to look for would be;

 - Board games with pieces missing